 - In another large bowl, sift the powdered sugar and flour together, twice.
 Set aside.

-- Add cream of tartar, vanilla extract, almond extract, and salt to the egg whites; beat on medium speed with an electric mixer until soft peaks form.
+- To the bowl with the egg whites, add cream of tartar, vanilla extract, almond extract, and salt; beat on medium speed with an electric mixer until soft peaks form.
 Gradually add in the granulated sugar (2 tablespoons at a time), beating on high until stiff glossy peaks form and sugar is dissolved.

 - With a spatula, gradually fold in the flour mixture gently, 1/2 cup at a time.